meysubb/meysubb.github.io/about.md

 Hey.
 I'm Meyappan.
 I'm a graduate student (Business Analytics) at the McCombs School of Business at the University of Texas.

-Prior to UT, I received two degrees from Texas A&M, both in Nuclear Engineering (B.S and M.S).
+Prior to UT, I spent a year at a Department of Energy National Lab (Pacific Northwest National Lab).
+I received two degrees from Texas A&M, both in Nuclear Engineering (B.S and M.S).
 GiG'EM!

 You'll figure out the rest.

 <p class="social-icons">
   <a href="https://twitter.com/msubbaiah1"><i class="fa fa-twitter fa-2x"></i></a>